edxz7/Pattern-Recognition-2d-collinear-points-finder-with-python-pyspark/README.md

 ## Getting Started

-The python code (fastSearchCollinearPoints.py) and pyspark code (pysparkSearchCollinearPoints.py) are independent from each other and each one represent an algorithm that solves this task.
+The python code (fastSearchCollinearPoints.py) and pyspark code (pysparkSearchCollinearPoints.py) are independent from each other and each one represents an algorithm that solves this task.

 The complexity of the python version is ```O(nln(n))``` whereas the complexity of the pyspark version is ```O(n^2)``` where n is the size of the input